justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Custom Debug Views

 When displaying tables in the Variables window, the debugger will check for metatables, and display them as a special member `<metatable>`.
 The default lineitem for a table can be overridden by the metamethod `__debugline`, which can be either a string (with expressions in `{}` interpolated) or a function which takes the table as an argument and returns a string.
+The typename for a table can be overridden by a string in the metatable field `__debugtype`.
 The contents of the table can be overridden by the `__debugchildren` metamethod, which can be `false` to disable expanding children or a function which takes the table as an argument and returns `DebugAdapter.Variable[]`.

 The `variables` module can be used to prepare custom expansions.
 ```lua